 Except on bass drum, bass and other low freq instruments, you should consider doing a low cut on 80Hz, or maybe using a low shelf filter instead to reduce them instead of totally removing them.

-2. Use Panning correctly and benefit from Stereo
+2. Use Panning Correctly and Benefit from Stereo

 This mixing tip is essential, you need to use the stereo field to achieve a clear mix.
 Here’s a simple tip on how to pan correctly.